 You may be able to get some funding to assist with getting a break through your local NASC (Needs Assessment and Service Coordination) service.
 Sometimes families work together to help each other out so they can take turns giving each other a break.
 Friends and family/whānau (your natural networks) may also be able to help you to have regular breaks.

-If you have people coming into your home (to provide paid support) then remember, ‘what happens in the home should stay in the home’.
+You may have paid support staff coming into your home, if you do remember that ‘what happens in the home should stay in the home’.
+It easy in these situations for boundaries to be blurred.
 Clearly communicate your expectations and boundaries.